 She sneered.
 “I’m disgusting?
 You leave your wife and child — oh wait, I see.
 You think I’m disgusting?
-You think what I am is disgusting?
-You thought that the whole time?
-Isadore never even told me she told you.
-That explains it.”
+You think what I am is disgusting?”

 “For God’s sake,” Alexei moaned.
-“Not that shit.
-That’s stuff,” he pointed down at the table, “Who cares.
-I’m not fucking you.
+“Not that…stuff,” he pointed down at the table, “Who cares.
 It’s none of my business.
-What I mean is you smell like a gym bag and you look like you were raised from the crypt or something.
+What I mean is you smell like a gym bag.
 What did you do, jog here from Florida?”

 “Oh.”
 Susan said.
 “No, I drove.
 But I didn’t exactly have time to shower, you know, because I’ve been chasing you across the country.”